MSc Occupational Hygiene / Overview

-- Study at a University ranked No.1 globally for impact (THE).
+- Study at a University ranked No.1 globally for impact (THE 2021).

-- Follow a syllabus that is accredited by the British Occupational Hygiene Society (BOHS) and approved by the Faculty of Occupational Medicine (FOM) London and Royal College of Physicians (London and Ireland).
+- Follow a syllabus accredited by the British Occupational Hygiene Society (BOHS) and approved by the Faculty of Occupational Medicine (FOM) London and Royal College of Physicians (London and Ireland).

-- Recognise, evaluate and control hazards in the workplace, including chemical, physical and biological agents.
+- Learn professional practices in the investigation, evaluation and control of hazards in the workplace, including chemical, physical and biological agents.

-- Study when it suits you with our full-time or part-time online blended learning courses.
+- Study when it suits you with our full or part-time online blended learning courses.